 Kayvan Bakhtiari Noroozi Is A Trial Lawyer.

-firstname.lastname@example.org(310) 975-7074Kayvan NorooziKayvan has successfully litigated complex patent infringement matters against a number of the world’s largest companies.
+firstname.lastname@example.org(310) 975-7074Kayvan NorooziKayvan has successfully litigated complex matters against a number of the world’s largest companies.

 In Core Wireless v.
 LG Electronics, Kayvan obtained one of the ten largest patent infringement verdicts in Texas in 2016.
-The jury found that LG had willfully infringed two Nokia-invented declared standard-essential telecommunications patents, and awarded running royalties.
-The district court subsequently awarded enhanced damages, citing deposition testimony obtained by Kayvan in which LG’s corporate representative admitted that “after thorough review of the patents-in-suit he concluded that the patents are novel and non-obvious.”
+The jury found that LG had willfully infringed two Nokia-invented patents, which had been declared essential to the 2G and 3G telecommunications standards.
+The jury also awarded running royalties.
+The district court subsequently awarded enhanced damages—the first time a court has granted such damages in a case involving declared standard-essential patents.
+In its order, the district court emphasized cross-examination testimony obtained by Kayvan in which LG’s corporate representative admitted that “after thorough review of the patents-in-suit he concluded that the patents are novel and non-obvious.”
 2:14-cv-912, Dkt.
 47 at 2.

 Kayvan has also successfully litigated patent infringement matters against Google, AT&T, Verizon, Microsoft, Apple, Hewlett-Packard, and Amazon.com, each of which entered into significant licensing agreements only days or weeks before trial.